aphorismenoi/dwm/README.md

 # dwm
-dwm 6.1 configured to my personal liking
+dwm 6.2 configured to my personal liking

+## patches included
+* push_no_master
+* attachaside
+* tilegap
+* removetitle
+* savefloats

+## patches removed
+These patches had been included in my version of 6.1, but have been removed since:
+* backstack
+* gaplessgrid
+* scratchpad
+* statuscolors